ProbTS: Benchmarking Point and Distributional Forecasting across Diverse Prediction Horizons

-For models where optimal hyperparameters are not provided, we conduct an extensive grid search to determine the most effective settings.
-All optimal hyperparameter configurations identified for each model on every dataset are documented and will be accessible via a GitHub repository, to be open-sourced subsequent to the paper's publication.
+Following the most commonly adopted settings \cite{zeng2023dlinear, nie2022patchtst, wu2022timesnet}, in the long-term forecasting context, all of the models are following the same experimental setup with prediction length $T \in \{24, 36, 48, 60\}$ for ILI-L dataset and $T \in \{96, 192, 336, 720\}$ for other datasets.
+Note that the lookback window here is 96 for all the models, to ensure a fair comparison.
+In the short-term forecasting context, the length of the lookback window is the same as the forecasting horizons, which are 30 for Exchange-S dataset and Wikipedia-S dataset, and 24 for the rest, the same as \cite{SalinasBCMG19gaussioncopula}.

+\paragraph{Hyper-parameter Tuning} For a fair comparison, we conducted a comprehensive grid search for critical hyperparameters across all models in this study.
+Table \ref{tab:hyperpara_range} details the shared hyperparameters tuned within the \texttt{ProbTS} pipeline, along with those kept constant.
+Due to the vast array of model-specific hyperparameters, we present an example configuration in Table~\ref{tab:hyperpara}.
+Complete hyperparameter configurations for each model, identified through this process, will be made available in a public GitHub repository for transparency and reproducibility.

+\paragraph{Implementation Details on Foundation Models} We used reference implementations of eight time series foundation models into \probts.

+For Lag-Llama~\citep{rasul2023Lag-Llama}, we use its official code\footnote{\url{https://github.com/time-series-foundation-models/lag-llama}} and integrate the \verb|LagLlamaEstimator| with its pre-trained checkpoint.
+The look-back window is uniformly set to 512, irrespective of the forecast horizon.
+The other hyper-parameters are aligned with the recommended settings.

+For Chronos~\citep{ansari2024Chronos}, we use its official code\footnote{\url{https://github.com/amazon-science/chronos-forecasting}} and integrate the \verb|ChronosPipeline| into \texttt{ProbTS} using \verb|amazon/chronos-t5| checkpoints (three models were tested: small, base and large).
+Two look-back windows are used during evaluation: 96 and 512.
+We set \verb|limit_prediction_length=False| to enable it to predict horizons longer than 64.
+However, this may potentially lead to a decrease in predictive performance since the model was only trained to consider prediction lengths of 64 or less during pre-training.